TheCandidStartup/TheCandidStartup.github.io/_drafts/denormalized-relational-database-grid-view.md

 ## Indexes

 You can attempt to improve read performance of a normalized relational database by adding an index.
-The index contains redundant copies of the data stored in the table it's defined for.
+The index contains redundant copies of the data stored in the source table.
 Maintaining the index comes at the cost of reduced write performance.
 Sound familiar?

 Adding indexes has many of the same trade offs as denormalizing a database.
 The difference is that the database handles all the details for you.
 It's responsible for keeping the indexes in sync as you make changes to your tables.